nwisbeta/github.io/pages/app_design/typography.md

 Links must open within the app, either embedded on the access page or within a new page
 * If link opens in web browser it must go to a UI responsive website
-* If link opens in web browser to a third party site a warning message must be displayed to notify the user (see Tools > Messaging > Other)
+* If link opens in web browser to a third party site a warning message must be displayed to notify the user - see [Messaging](/messaging.html).
-_THESE 3 STATEMENTS DON'T AGREE.
-IF LINKS MUST OPEN WITHIN AN APP, THEY CANNOT OPEN WITHIN A BROWSER_

 ### Link Text